How to Bet on College Football Bowl Games

 College football bowl games are among our nation’s finest sporting traditions.
 They pit successful college teams against each other in ways conference scheduling usually doesn’t allow, so you get to see some interesting matchups that would otherwise merely be mooted at the water cooler.

 Betting on bowl games can be a fun holiday pastime, although their unique nature introduces some unique factors that bettors need to be aware of.
-Here’s three things you should consider before laying a wager on Bowl games.
+Here are three things you should consider before laying a wager on Bowl games.

 Consider Effort Level and Playing Status

 The most important bowl games are: (a) the two College Football Playoff semifinals, (b) the National Championship Game, and (c) the other “New Year’s Six” bowls.